Naming the Moment

 |

 Under the Trump administration, we are witnessing a coordinated assault on public education at every level — from K-12 schools to colleges and universities.
-Budget cuts, book bans, attacks on curriculum, targeting of critical thought, going after undocumented students and families — this is all part of a broader authoritarian agenda to suppress dissent and impose a racist, reactionary ideology.
-From the defunding of public schools, to the attacks on unions, to the erosion of tenure and academic freedom in higher education, this offensive is designed to weaken working class access to education and criminalize dissent of any form.
+Budget cuts, book bans, attacks on curriculum, targeting of educators, going after undocumented students and families — this is all part of a broader authoritarian agenda to suppress dissent and impose a racist, reactionary ideology.
+Already, educators like, Dr. Tom Alter, a tenured professor of history at Texas State University, have been fired without due process, for political comments made not as educators, but as private citizens.
 Against these attacks, the response cannot be fragmented.
 Now more than ever, we need unity across the entire education sector: students, teachers, staff, parents, and faculty must organize collectively, from elementary classrooms to graduate programs, to defend our communities from these attacks, and fight for a free, inclusive, and quality education for all.
 Our struggles are interconnected, and only together can we fight back.

 Read More +